rbuurma/presentations/Reade2017.md

 ---

-Very incomplete list of references to work on research and reference, especially in relation to fiction:
+<section style="text-align: left;">Very incomplete list of references to work on research and reference, especially in relation to fiction:

 + Buurma and Heffernan, [Notation After "The Reality Effect": Remaking Reference with Roland Barthes and Sheila Heti](http://works.swarthmore.edu/cgi/viewcontent.cgi?article=1171&context=fac-english-lit)